-The total direct compensation (aggregate of base salary, annual short-term incentive plans and long-term equity incentive plans) is benchmarked relative to the market within the Comparator Group through publicly available documents and the survey prepared by Mercer.
+The Total Direct Compensation is benchmarked relative to the market within the Comparator Group through publicly available documents and the survey prepared by Mercer.
 The CGCN Committee reviews publicly available documents on an annual basis as needed to ensure the compensation packages for the NEOs are competitive.
 The mix of pay and the weighting of short-term and long-term incentives are reflective of the NEO's position and their ability to impact our short-term and long-term performance.
 Performance by individuals is rewarded based on our pay for performance methodology.
 The following table outlines each of the components of the compensation program.